fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 App\.net was a microblogging platform that tried to compete with Twitter.
 App\.net had a robust API that allowed 3rd party developers to build on its infrastructure.
 What made the start-up unique was that its founders encouraged developers to create social media platforms with their own branding, features, and experiences.

-Threads\.net would market itself similarly but with a few key differences— interpolation, content ownership, and a revenue split program.
+Threads\.net would market itself similarly but with a few key differences— interoperability, content ownership, and a revenue split program.
 These flagship features make the platform attractive to small developers and server admins.

 Threads\.net's potential flagship features:

-1. **Interpolation**: All third-party apps are interpolated.
+1. **Interoperability ‌**: All third-party apps are connected, or “federated”.
 Users can engage, follow, and migrate between apps easily.
 2. **Content Ownership**: Unlike app\.net, third-party developers and users "own” their published data.
 Each third-party platform has a distinct URL where content lives.
 3. **Ad revenue split**: threads\.net offers a turnkey ad delivery system.
 Qualifying third-party developers and admins can enroll in a revenue split program.
 If approved, they gain a dependable revenue stream.

 An ad-revenue split would likely gain enthusiastic participation in the tech community.
 Most indie devs scrape by for years, and that's if they're lucky.
 The poor saps who receive VC funding get to watch their best feature copied on Instagram.

-The interpolation and data storage features would also be widely supported.
+The interoperable and data storage features would also be widely supported.
 Martin Reece, creator of Micro.blog wrote about app\.net in his online book.
 He suggested that what the start-up got wrong was its centralization.

 From *Indie Microblogging*: